lucasmartins/igs_pie_chart/README.md

 ![Innovit](http://innovit.com.br/logos_innovit/logo-curvas_180.png)

-IGS Pie Chart is maintained and funded by [innovit, ltda](http://innovit.com.br)
+IGS Pie Chart is maintained and funded by [Innovit LTDA](http://innovit.com.br)

 Thank you to all [the contributors](https://github.com/thoughtbot/paperclip/contributors)!

-The names and logos for thoughtbot are trademarks of thoughtbot, inc.
+The names and logos for Innovit are trademarks of Innovit LTDA.

 License
 -------

-Paperclip is Copyright © 2008-2011 thoughtbot.
-It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+IGS Pie Chart is free software, we haven't yet studied the best license for it, MIT looks fine though.